Ruby Tuesday (song): Composition and recording

 When you change with every new day?

 Still, I'm gonna miss you.

 "That's a wonderful song," Mick Jagger told Jann Wenner in 1995.
 "It's just a nice melody, really.
 And a lovely lyric.
 Neither of which I wrote, but I always enjoy singing it."
 Wyman states in Rolling with the Stones that the lyrics were completely written by Richards with help from Jones on the musical composition.
 However, Marianne Faithfull recalls it differently; according to her, Jones presented an early version of this melody to the rest of the Rolling Stones.
 According to Victor Bockris, Richards came up with the basic track and the words and finished the song with Jones in the studio.

-Cash Box described the single as a "smooth ballad a la baroque".
+Cash Box described the single as a "smooth ballad ballad á là baroque".

 Release

 "Ruby Tuesday" was released as the B-side to "Let's Spend the Night Together" in January 1967.
 Due to the controversial nature of the A-side's lyrics, "Ruby Tuesday" earned more airplay and ended up charting higher in the US.
 The song topped the American Billboard Hot 100 chart, while reaching number three in the UK's Record Retailer chart, which listed "Let's Spend The Night Together"/"Ruby Tuesday" as a double A-side.

 "Ruby Tuesday" was included on the US version of the 1967 album Between the Buttons, while being left out of the British edition, as was common practice with singles in the UK at that time.
 That summer, the song appeared on the US compilation album Flowers.
 Due to its success, the song became a staple of the band's compilations, being included on Through the Past, Darkly (Big Hits Vol. 2) (1969), Hot Rocks 1964–1971 (1971), Rolled Gold (1975), and 30 Greatest Hits (1977), and, in mono, on Singles Collection: The London Years (1989).